-Because urushiol is found in all parts of the poison ivy plant -- the leaves, stems, and roots -- it's best to avoid the plant entirely to prevent a rash.
-The trouble is, poison ivy grows almost everywhere in the United States (with the exception of the Southwest, Alaska, and Hawaii), so geography won't help you.
+Because urushiol is found in all parts of the poison ivy plant — the leaves, stems and roots— it's best to avoid the plant entirely to prevent a rash.
+Poison ivy grows almost everywhere in the United States (with the exception of the Southwest, Alaska and Hawaii).
 The general rule to identify poison ivy, "leaflets three, let it be," doesn't always apply.
-Poison ivy usually does grow in groups of three leaves, with a longer middle leaf -- but it can also grow with up to nine leaves in a group.
+Poison ivy usually does grow in groups of three leaves, with a longer middle leaf — but it can also grow with up to nine leaves in a group.

-- It generally grows in a cluster of low, weed-like plants or a woody vine which can climb trees or fences.
+- It generally grows in a cluster of low, weed-like plants or a woody vine that can climb trees or fences.

 - Its berries are typically white.